Huajun-Wang/HuajunWang/README.md

     Out.iter:        Number of iterations
     Out.time:        CPU time
-    Out.wb:          The solution of the primal problem, namely the classifier Out.d:           The solution d
+    Out.wb:          The solution of the primal problem, namely the classifier Out.q:           The solution q
-    Out.ups:         The solution upsilon
+    Out.eta:         The solution eta
     Out.alpha:       The solution alpha
     Out.nsv:         Number of support vectors
     Out.s:           Sparsity level of the solution Out.alpha Out.acc:         Classification accuracy
     Out.error:       Classification error

-The all real dataset can be downloaded as follows  ? the libsvm library   https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/), the kaggle library    https://www.kaggle.com/datasets   and  the uci library (http://archive.ics.uci.edu/ml/datasets.php)
+The all real dataset can be downloaded as follows：the libsvm library：(https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/), the kaggle library：  (https://www.kaggle.com/datasets)   and  the uci library ：(http://archive.ics.uci.edu/ml/datasets.php)